-Dust generation in the Pharma industry occurs in most process steps from the handling of bulk materials, to milling, granulating, tableting, encapsulating, coating, and even packaging.
-Due to the fine nature of this dust, it has the potential to drift high and far coming to rest on the surfaces and in crevices throughout your facility.
+Dust generation in the pharmaceutical industry is ever present.
+Pharma dust is generated from most process steps from the handling of bulk materials, to milling, granulating, tableting, encapsulating, coating, and even packaging.
+Due to the fine nature of pharma dust, it has the potential to drift high and far coming to rest on the multiple surfaces and in crevices throughout your facility.

-This dust can pose several challenges including: cGMP issues, the cross-contamination of parallel processes, employee exposure if dealing with noxious dust, and possible deflagrations due to the dust’s combustibility nature.
-The results of not properly handling or containing process dust can lead to steep OSHA fines, downtime loss for cleaning or - even worse - personnel injuries or the loss of lives.
-With so much at risk, you should be aware of your filtration options and the technology that improves efficiencies, maintains cleanliness, and helps protect your plant, see Figure 1.
+Pharma dust can pose several challenges including: cGMP issues, the cross-contamination of parallel processes, employee exposure (especially if dealing with noxious dust), and possible deflagrations due to the dust’s combustibility nature.
+The results of not properly handling or containing process dust can lead to steep OSHA fines, downtime loss for cleaning or, even worse - personnel injuries or the loss of lives.
+With so much at risk, you should be aware of your pharma dust filtration options and the dust technology that improves efficiencies, maintains cleanliness, and helps protect your plant, see Figure 1.

-Dust collection technology has significantly evolved over the past several decades with the most apparent enhancements being improvements to the collector housing, or cabinet, design.
-In today’s powder processing facility, we no longer see the traditional baghouse collectors that once made up part of the building silhouette.
-Technology has transformed equipment by reducing the once-required behemoths with their inherent upward-flow inefficiencies, day-long maintenance shut-downs, and overall limited options for reducing operating costs.
+Dust collection technology has significantly evolved over the past several decades with the most apparent enhancements being improvements to the dust collector housing, or cabinet, design.
+In today’s powder processing facility, we no longer see the traditional baghouse dust collectors that once was included as part of the building silhouette.
+Dust technology has transformed equipment by reducing the once-required behemoths with their inherent upward-flow inefficiencies, day-long maintenance shut-downs, and overall limited options for reducing operating costs.
 Major shifts away from traditional baghouse equipment began in the mid-1970s with the introduction of the very first cartridge collector and filter.

 For manufacturers whose processes generated fine or light dust, the cartridge collector allowed dust collection equipment to be placed inside plants.
 Now maintenance personnel could service dust collection equipment without going on the roof or physically entering the dust collector equipment.
 This progress reduced downtime maintenance and improved the processes’ operational performance and efficiency.